Department of Education (Philippines): History

+Spanish period

 During the early Spanish period, education in the Philippines was religion-oriented and was primarily for the elite, especially in the first years of Spanish colonization.
 Access to education by Filipinos was later liberalized through the enactment of the Educational Decree of 1863, which provided for the establishment of at least one primary school for boys and girls in each town under the responsibility of the municipal government, and the establishment of a normal school for male teachers under the supervision of the Jesuits.
 Primary instruction was secularized and free, and the teaching of Spanish was compulsory.
 It was also through this decree that the 'Superior Commission of Primary Instruction' was established, the seminal agency of the Department of Education.

 The defeat of Spain by United States forces in 1898 paved the way for Aguinaldo's Republic under a Revolutionary Government.
 The schools maintained by Spain for more than three centuries were closed temporarily but were reopened on August 29, 1898 by the secretary of the interior.
 A system of free and compulsory elementary education was established by the Malolos Constitution, under Article 23.
 However, this first sovereign education system was interrupted in 1899 with the start of the Philippine–American War, and was finally dismantled.

+American period

 A secularized and free public school system during the first decade of American rule was established upon the recommendation of the Schurman Commission in 1900.
 Free primary instruction that trained the people for the duties of citizenship was enforced by the Taft Commission as per instructions of US President William McKinley.
 Chaplains and non-commissioned officers were assigned to teach using English as the medium of instruction.

 A highly centralized public school system was instituted in January 1901 by the Taft Commission, by virtue of Act No. 74.
 This act also established the Department of Public Instruction, headed by a General Superintendent.
 The implementation of this Act created a heavy shortage of teachers so the Philippine Commission authorized the Superintendent of Public Instruction to bring 500 teachers from the United States to the Philippines.
 They would later be popularly known as the Thomasites.

 In 1908, the Philippine Legislature approved Act No. 1870, creating the University of the Philippines.

 The Organic Act of 1916 reorganized the Department of Public Instruction, mandating that it be headed by a secretary.
 This act also mandated the Filpinization of department secretaries, except that of the secretary of public instruction.